Editor's Note: This post has been updated for accuracy and comprehensiveness on May 18, 2020

-The great poet Maya Angelou famously said: “If you don’t like something, change it.
+Book Review 3/25: The great poet Maya Angelou famously said: “If you don’t like something, change it.
 If you can’t change it, change your attitude”.
-This phrase is so easy to intellectually understand but can be so darn tough to live by everyday life.
+This phrase is so easy to intellectually understand, but so darn tough to live in everyday life.

-While ones propensity to complain is always relative to their particular time and space in life, after reading this book it’s hard to get on board with any reason to complain, especially in soft, modern day America.
-Building on Bilyeu’s first two book suggestions, (Mindset by Carol Dweck and Extreme Ownership by Jacko Willink and Leif Babin) the through line of this book is once again focused on the power of the mind, and how the right mindset can help anyone persevere, overcome, and succeed any goal imaginable.
+While ones propensity to complain is always relative to their particular time and space in life, after reading this book it’s hard to get on board with almost any reason to complain.
+Building on Bilyeu’s first two book suggestions (Mindset by Carol Dweck and Extreme Ownership by Jacko Willink and Leif Babin) the through line of this book is once again focused on the power of the mind, and how the right mindset can help anyone persevere, overcome, and succeed any goal imaginable.

-Frankl goes on to talk about how the prisoners in concentration camps that were most likely to live, were the ones who knew that there was a task waiting for them to fulfill in their lives once they survived.
+Frankl explains how the prisoners in concentration camps that were most likely to live, were the ones who knew that there was a task waiting for them to fulfill in their lives once they survived.
 For Frankl, at the time, it was his unrelenting desire to finish his personal manuscripts and perhaps reunite with his family.

 While Viktor Frankl suffered a great deal during a portion of his life, he made it clear that human beings do not need to suffer in order to find their meaning and true purpose, they just need to be intentional.
 One does not need to hit the proverbial rock bottom in order to achieve all of their desires, and maximize their talent or capabilities.